GOVT TO RELEASE LAY REPORT ON CBD MEDICALLY SUPERVISED INJECTING ROOM

 |

-Today in the Legislative Council, a motion requiring the Government to release the report of former police commissioner Ken Lay into a second medically supervised injecting room in the CBD was overwhelmingly passed.
+Today in the Legislative Council, MPs passed a motion calling on the Victorian Government to release former Police Commissioner Ken Lay’s report into a second medically supervised injecting room in Melbourne’s CBD.
+The motion received overwhelming support.

-With the exception of government members, the debate led by Legalise Cannabis MP David Ettershank received broad support from the Chamber, to release the Expert Advisory Report which has been with the Government since May 2023.
-The motion requires the Government to release the report by March 6th
+Legalise Cannabis MP David Ettershank led the debate.
+Government members opposed the motion; however, the wider Chamber strongly supported it.
+The Expert Advisory Report has been with the Government since May 2023.
+The motion now requires the Government to release the report by 6 March.

 The government committed to opening Victoria’s second supervised injecting room in 2020, honouring the recommendations of the Hamilton Report, and acknowledging the clear evidence that an overdose prevention service in the CBD will save lives.